 It is calculated at the close of trading, so all of an “open-end” mutual fund’s purchase and sell orders submitted that day are filled at the same price.
 As “closed-end” mutual funds trade on an exchange, with investor demand determining the price, they may trade at a price higher than the NAV (a “premium”) or lower than the NAV (a “discount”).

 Fidelity, as a custodian, charges transaction fees on certain mutual funds and all trades on an exchange.
-Our negotiated transaction fees are $25 for transaction-fee mutual funds and a base $12.95 for exchange-based trades.
+Our negotiated transaction fees are $20 to buy or sell most transaction-fee mutual funds ($30 to buy others) and a base $7.95/$12.95 for exchange-based trades (varies based on client’s Fidelity assets / document delivery choice).
 For comparison, see a retail Fidelity customer’s transaction fee schedule.

 A company owned by shareholders who can buy and sell their shares on an exchange.